 Beta-sitosterol is a component found in nearly all plants, but in varying concentrations depending on the plant.
 Therefore the best way to get beta-sitosterol is from a supplement.
-Beta-sitosterol affects the activity of the enzyme 5-alpha-reductase, which in turn may inhibit the production of a hormone called dihydrotestosterone (DHT), which plays a primary role in promoting healthy prostate size and urinary tract health.
+Beta-sitosterol affects the activity of the enzyme 5-alpha-reductase, which in turn may inhibit the production of a hormone called dihydrotestosterone (DHT), which plays a primary role in promoting a healthy prostate size and a healthy urinary tract.

 Cranberry, although perhaps best known for its ability to support urinary tract health, also is beneficial for prostate health.
 A recent study in the British Journal of Nutrition, for example, noted a statistically significant improvement in Prostate Health Scores, quality of life, and urination factors in men who consumed dried cranberry.
 (Vidlar 2010)

 Green tea contains potent antioxidants (catechins) that can regulate DHT production and the hormones that impact prostate size.
-Numerous studies have noted the positive effect of green tea on prostate health and helping to avoid an enlarged prostate, or BPH.
+Numerous studies have noted the positive effect of green tea on prostate health.

-Flower Pollen extract has an impressive history showing that it can improve BPH symptoms, prostatitis symptoms, and promote prostate health.
-In a 2009 study published in European Urology, for example, researchers reported that compared with placebo, men with chronic prostatitis who received pollen extract had significantly improved symptoms, pain, and quality of life.
+Flower Pollen extract has an impressive history showing that it can promote prostate health.
+In a 2009 study published in European Urology, for example, researchers reported that compared with placebo, men with declining prostate health who received pollen extract had significantly improved quality of life.
 (Wagenlehner 2009)

-Pygeum africanum bark contains phytosterols and fatty acids that can inhibit the production of DHT, a hormone related to prostate health and size.
+Pygeum africanum bark contains phytosterols and fatty acids that can inhibit the production of DHT, a hormone related to prostate health.
 Pygeum may also reduce the ability of DHT to attach to cells.

-Saw palmetto is an herbal supplement that has demonstrated an ability to improve prostate health and promote normal prostate size, especially when it is taken along with quercetin.
+Saw palmetto is an herbal supplement that has demonstrated an ability to improve prostate health especially when it is taken along with quercetin.
 A multicenter clinical trial published in Advances in Therapy, for example, reported that saw palmetto supplements results in significant prostate health-promoting activity.
 (Pais 2010)

-Stinging nettle may result in an improvement in lower urinary tract health, BPH symptoms, and prostatitis symptoms, based on the results of numerous studies.
+Stinging nettle may result in an improvement in prostate health based on the results of numerous studies.
 (Safarinejad 2005; Cal 2009) Use of stinging nettle along with saw palmetto and quercetin is an especially beneficial combination for prostate health.

 Vitamin D is essential for a healthy prostate, yet many men have insufficient levels of vitamin D. Specifically, vitamin D3 is recommended for prostate and general health.